beling/book-pl/src/ch15-05-interior-mutability.md

 `value`.

-We wrap the list `a` in an `Rc<T>` so when we create lists `b` and `c`, they can both refer to `a`, which is what we did in Listing 15-18.
+We wrap the list `a` in an `Rc<T>` so when we create lists `b` and `c`, they can both refer to `a`, which is what we did in listing 15-18.

 After we’ve created the lists in `a`, `b`, and `c`, we add 10 to the value in `value`.
 We do this by calling `borrow_mut` on `value`, which uses the